prashkn/AirBnB-API/README.md

 ## Running the server

-Run `server.py` to run the server.
+Run `server.py` to run the server. **Please note that you will have to install all the imported libraries before you can run the server.
+This includes libraries such as flask, bson, pymongo, python-dotenv, pandas, matplotlib, and scikit-learn.**

-From there, you can run the below endpoints using Postman or Insomnia with the base url `http://localhost:105/`.
+From there, you can run the below endpoints using Postman or Insomnia with the base url `http://localhost:105/`. **Please note that you cannot use the Postman Web Version to make requests to your local host.
+You would need the Desktop Version to make requests to localhost, or configure the Web Version separately.
+It is recommended to have the Desktop version.**

 If you want, I exported my requests on postman so you can easily test out the API for yourself.
 The json is in this repo, at `AirBnBPostmanRequests.json`.